rvutd/Fascinatingly-Dark-Website/README.md

-# Fascinatingly Dark Website (FAW)
+# Fascinatingly Dark Website (FDW)

 ## Project Info
-It is basically Front-End based Website allows user to know about the company.
+FDW is basically Front-End Website allows user to know about the company.
 User's can contact with company through a Contact Form.

 ## Technologies Used